 Looking for a great restaurant or place to eat in Rome’s Jewish Ghetto?
-The good news is, there are tons of delicious restaurants and trattorias nearby – just gotta find them amongst the tourist traps.
-Look no further as our local team in Rome has done their homework and updated this list for 2021!
+The good news is, there are tons of delicious restaurants and trattorias nearby, You’ve just got to find them amongst the tourist traps.
+Look no further, as our local team in Rome have done their homework and updated this list!

-The 9 Best Restaurants and Places to Eat in the Jewish Ghetto 2021
+The 9 Best Restaurants in the Jewish Ghetto

-The Jewish Ghetto is an extremely important area of Rome for many reasons but above all is the cuisine.
-It could be argued that it’s religious importance is even more important, but I really like the food so I am biased.
+The Jewish Ghetto is an extremely important area of Rome for many reasons but above all for the cuisine.
+You could argue that religion makes it even more important, but I really like the food, so I am biased.

-The cuisine was once much different from that of Rome due to the fact that the area was walled off and separated from the rest of Rome by the Vatican for religious persecution.
-The produce brought into the ghetto and the food they produced differed from that of the rest of the city due to isolation and extreme poverty.
-Today, the differences are much less but many locals argue that the ghetto has maintained the most traditional cuisine in the center.
+The produce brought into the ghetto and the food they produced differed from the rest of the city due to isolation and extreme poverty.
+Today, the differences are not as pronounced.
+However, many locals argue that the ghetto has maintained the most traditional cuisine in the center.

 Beppe e i Suoi Formaggio